joseamena/ytsearch/README.md

 ### Testing and using the app

-The first time using the app you must login using a google account
+The first time using the app, you must login using a google account.

-After login the search screen is displayed, enter a search term in the search bar and hit search.
+After login, the search screen is displayed, enter a search term in the search bar and hit search.

 A maximum of 10 videos will show up.

-Change the phone rotation to make sure the app maintains a good layout, when in landscape it should show 2 videos per row
+Change the phone rotation to make sure the app maintains a good layout, when in landscape it should show 2 videos per row.

 Do multiple search queries, check for issues in the video thumbnails.

-Change the query type in the top right corner to episode, movie or any, look that search results are different in each case
+Change the query type in the top right corner to: episode, movie or any, look that search results are different in each case.

-Use button in top left to logout and try login again.
+Use button in top left to logout and try to login again.